bret99/wazuh_custom_rules/vkteams_integration/README.md

 2. copy created bot token ```example: 001.0159988340.1712388373:1011569394```
 3. create new channel
 4. copy created channel ID ```example: tryhFDvAnQSWGZ12sjI.
 This is a subsequence of chars after "https://myteam.mail.ru/profile/" ```
-5. add bot to the channel with admin role
+5. add bot to the channel with admin rights

 On Wazuh manager:
 ```